-First Bouquet was a special Brielle Galleries event piece in the 1970s which sold (if I recall correctly) for $75.
+First Bouquet was the studio’s designated gallery-event piece in 1976; it sold for $75.
 Other than the substitution of flowers for the bluebird, and the change of hair ribbon color from blue to orange, it is identical to First Flight.

 Pollyanna was produced from 1971–1975, with a retail price of $135–$195 during that time.
 She is 7” high and was designed by Mildred Cook.
 The photo above shows the standard retail edition, even though the very first Cybis advertising photo, the black-and-white one shown below, exhibits some differences.

 Here she holds the apple in her left hand rather than her right, and the bow is different in that the loops are open and it has “tails” whereas the production version does not.
 The bench is dark instead of white, and her shoes also appear to be a dark color, at least from this black-and-white photo; perhaps her shoes were dark blue.
 It is probable that this first photo shoot utilized a prototype or artist’s proof, or perhaps some early ones were made like this.

 Speaking of Pollyanna’s hands and that apple, there is enough of a difference in certain pieces to create a distinction between ‘good hands’ and ‘bad’ ones – “bad” meaning that the hand either was attached incorrectly or shifted into an awkward position during the initial firing.